If you are looking for a function that only exists inside a single flow, visit the transition functions page.

 Add function descriptions:

-- Provide detailed explanations in the assistant’s system prompts to guide its behavior effectively.
+- Provide detailed explanations in the agent’s system prompts to guide its behavior effectively.

 -